Scalable ADER-DG Transport Method with Polynomial Order Independent CFL Limit: Von Neumann Stability Analysis

-In 3D, we conduct our von Neumann analysis with $\nu_1 = \nu_2 = \nu_3$ and $50^3$ evenly sampled wave Numbers.
-Figure \ref{fig:amplification-3D} shows the amplification factor.
-The schemes are stable up to a CFL value of The scheme is stable for CFL values of around $0.58 \approx 1 / \sqrt{3}$.
+Similarly in 3 spatial dimensions, we conduct our von Neumann analysis with $\nu_1 = \nu_2 = \nu_3$ and $50^3$ evenly sampled wave Numbers.
+Figure \ref{fig:amplification-3D-1} shows the amplification factor minus 1.
+The scheme is stable for CFL values of around $0.58 \approx 1 / \sqrt{3}$.